 - Save the search before you close the app

 Viral pieces move fast in both directions — listed quickly, bought quickly.
-If she isn't there tonight, a saved search catches the listing that appears tomorrow while you're doing literally anything else.
+If it isn't there tonight, a saved search catches the listing that appears tomorrow while you're doing literally anything else.

 A worked example